 Admission & Audition Requirements

 A solo audition (instrument or voice) is required of all intended music majors, and non-music majors wanting to participate in music ensembles.
 A variety of scholarships and participation grants are available that range from partial to full tuition and room and board (residence halls).
-Call the department to set up an audition date.

 Before a formal degree program can be declared, the student must be enrolled on Applied Music-Major Instrument level and pass MUS119 Musicianship 1 and MUS106 Basic Keyboard Skills 1 (if applicable) with a grade of C or better.